albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 - **msg_length**: Indicates the length of the message.
 - **msg**: Contains the actual message content.
 - **id**: Represents the ID of the CAN component.
-- **kind**: Describes whether the message is categorized as "ATTACK" or "UNKNOWN".
+- **kind**: Describes whether the message is categorized as "ATTACK" or "UNUSUAL".
 - **dataset**: Specifies the origin dataset, such as "DoS," "Fuzzy," "Impersonate," etc.